School Year 2020-2021

 The Florida Standards Assessments (FSA) in English Language Arts will serve Florida students by measuring education gains and progress.
-The FSA is administered twice a year for retake purposes, October and March.
+The FSA is administered twice a year for retake purposes; September and February-March.
 Florida’s K-12 assessment system measures students’ achievement of Florida’s education standards, which were developed and implemented to ensure that all students graduate from high school ready for success in college, career, and life.
 Assessment supports instruction and student learning, and test results help Florida’s educational leadership and stakeholders determine whether the goals of the education system are being met.

 Intensive Reading is a course designed to provide instruction with reading strategies, techniques, and skills for test preparation that will enable students to be successful across the curriculum.
 Content will include but not be limited to fluency, vocabulary, and reading comprehension.

 This class will address individual needs through whole group instruction, small group instruction, class projects, independent reading/whole group reading (novel) of a variety of reading materials.

 Teengagement® is a high-interest literacy curriculum that connects the classroom to the real world.
 We will dive into the curriculum as we read to learn about subjects that matter to students.
 The Units of Study help students develop vocabulary, reading comprehension, and text analysis skills.
 Teengagement® teaches students to excel in writing and other authentic assessments with standards-based performance rubrics.
 Students will prepare for high-stakes testing, aligned to the Florida Language Arts State Standards while becoming critical thinkers and lifelong learners.